csjoblom/yodpos/README.md

 * a working dishwasher with a broken control panel
 * a rpi zero w
 * a soldering kit
+* a micrometer
+* plumbing stuff to remove/add dishwasher
+* screwdrivers for your dumb dishwasher
 * a 12v to microusb converter

 ## TODO